GLP-1 Overview

 • If the symptom is ongoing but not urgent, keep a timeline and speak with a clinician about what changed and when.

-• A review form is appropriate after urgent medical needs are handled, not before.
+• A website form can wait until urgent medical needs are handled.

 FAQ